AndyDune/RznViewFilesPath/README.md

 RznViewFilesPath
 ================

-A ZF2 module allows you to change the paths to view files (css, js, images) easily.
+A ZF2 module allows you to change paths to view files (css, js, images) easily.

 ## Basic Using